Cape Hatteras Lighthouse: Relocation, 1999

-In 1999, with the sea again encroaching, the Cape Hatteras lighthouse had to be moved from its original location at the edge of the ocean to safer ground.
+In 1999, with the sea again encroaching, the Cape Hatteras lighthouse was moved from its original location at the edge of the ocean to safer ground.
 Due to erosion of the shore, the lighthouse was just 15 ft from the water's edge and was in imminent danger.
 The move was a total distance of 2900 ft to the southwest, placing the lighthouse 1500 ft from the current shoreline.
 All other support buildings at the site were also moved at the same time.
 All support buildings were placed back in positions that maintained their original compass orientations and distance/height relationship to the lighthouse.
 International Chimney Corp. of Buffalo, New York was awarded the contract to move the lighthouse, assisted by, among other contractors, Expert House Movers.
 The move was controversial at the time with speculation that the structure would not survive the move, resulting in lawsuits that were later dismissed.
 Despite some opposition, work progressed and the move was completed on September 14, 1999.

 The Cape Hatteras Light House Station Relocation Project became known as "The Move of the Millennium."
 General contractor International Chimney and Expert House Movers won the 40th Annual Outstanding Civil Engineering Achievement Award from the American Society of Civil Engineers in 1999.
 The Cape Hatteras Lighthouse is one of the tallest masonry structures ever moved (200 feet tall and weighing 5,000 tons).